anniequasar/session-summaries/README.md

 # session-summaries

-## This is a repository for all the session summaries from the Beginners' Python Support Sessions held in Brisbane.
+## This is a repository for all the session summaries from the Beginners' Python & Machine Learning Support Sessions.

 The first six sessions were held at the State Library of Queensland *(SLQ)* [sess_1 to sess_6]